edshadi/isomorphic-tutorial/README.md

 This will start our local web server on port `3030`.

 You can view it in your web browser at `http://localhost:3030/`

+In a different terminal:

+$ cd sinatra-api/
+shotgun api.rb
+...

+This will start the sinatra server on port `9393`.

+You can view it in your web browser at `http://localhost:9393/posts`

 ## Adding features